Become an Effective Team Building Facilitator

 12 Steps to Design a Right-Minded, Team-Building Workshop

-The 12 Steps Workshop Design Process includes three phases:
+The 12 Steps are grouped into three continuous phases:

 Contract: Designing the Workshop